RockitBootcamp/Student-Resources/Backbone/02 Models/README.md

 }
 ```

-In Backbone you would store this information in a Model.
+In Backbone you would store this information in a **Model**.
 The benefit is that you would be able to specify default values or validate the values of each property, etc. Here's how you would create a new Model.

 ```js
 var User = Backbone.Model.extend()